Nsrri/Portfolio-FullStack/README.md

 ### Description

-The Portfolio-Backend is the backbone of the Portfolio-Fullstack project which is implemented as a maven dynamic web application, it lets viewer of the portfolio to create an account for themself to let the developer team to generate a static based on geographic location and occupation to make a better user experience.
+The Portfolio-Backend is the backbone of the Portfolio-Fullstack project which is implemented as a maven dynamic web application, it lets viewer of the portfolio to create an account for themselves to let the developer team to generate a static based on geographic location and occupation to make a better user experience.